Aashutosh-Srivastava/Data-Science-Python/Data Structures/readme.md

-# DAta structures in python
+# Data structures in python

 ## List
 - list is a collection of items, which can be accessed by index.